-Morgan is an INFJ introvert blogger with some serious drive and a whole lot of heart.
+Morgan is an INFJ who runs her very own introvert blog with some serious drive and a whole lot of heart.
 Morgan’s writing is completely relatable and unapologetically honest.
 Exploring issues like anxiety, burnout, relationships and more, she comes at introverted topics with incredible depth and shares her personal experiences without holding back.

-Morgan’s drive to create a community of like-minded bloggers has lead her to create somewhere that they can thrive.
+Morgan’s drive to create a community of like-minded bloggers (a good number of which are introvert bloggers) has lead her to create somewhere that they can thrive.
 Completely reflecting her personal generosity, this community’s goal is to lift each other up, because we’re stronger together.

 Featured image by David Lezcano

-So there we have it, four very different and equally inspirational introvert bloggers.
-Are there any other introvert bloggers that you think we should include?
+So there we have it, four very different and equally inspirational introvert blogs.
+Are there any others that you think we should include?
 Leave their links in the comments below.